Let’s talk about two buzz words: scarcity and abundance.

 It’s a choice to have those thoughts.
 You don’t have to believe them.

-You don’t have to change any circumstance in your life to feel better.
+And you don’t have to change any circumstance in your life to feel better.

 This is abundance.
+This is a long term change.

 So even when the 50/50 of life happens, and when problems arise, you will be amazed at how much more resilient you are having done this work.
 And instead of those problems reinforcing the story of how you can’t have it, you look for the possibility of how to solve the problem and know that it’s just a stop-light on the road to your destination, not a u-turn sending you back the other direction.